Michael Chabon: The Mysteries of Pittsburgh and initial literary success

-In 2001, Chabon reflected on the success of his first novel by saying that while "the upside was that I was published and I got a readership, ... [the] downside ... was that, emotionally, this stuff started happening and I was still like, 'Wait a minute, is my thesis done yet?'
+In 2001, Chabon reflected on the success of his first novel, noting that while "the upside was that I was published and I got a readership," the downside was the emotional impact: "this stuff started happening and I was still like, 'Wait a minute, is my thesis done yet?'
 It took me a few years to catch up."
 In 1991, he published A Model World, a collection of short stories, many of which were previously published in The New Yorker.

 Fountain City and Wonder Boys

 After the success of The Mysteries of Pittsburgh, Chabon spent five years working on a second novel, Fountain City, a "highly ambitious opus ... about an architect building a perfect baseball park in Florida."
 It ballooned to 1,500 pages, with no end in sight.
 The process was frustrating for Chabon, who, in his words, "never felt like I was conceptually on steady ground."